 Benji Gourgey

-Benji Gourgey is an associate solicitor in the international and group litigation team
+Benji Gourgey is a senior associate solicitor in the international and group litigation team

-Benji is an associate solicitor in the international and group litigation team, specialising in environmental and human rights claimant-side litigation.
+Benji is a senior associate solicitor in the international and group litigation team, specialising in environmental and human rights claimant-side litigation.

 Legal expertise

-Benji is working on a number of environmental cases, including representing members of the community of the polluted River Wye catchment in a private and public nuisance claim against members of the U.S. Cargill group for the environmental destruction allegedly caused by their large-scale industrial poultry operations; and representing Jo Bateman, a wild swimmer and environmental campaigner, in her claim against South West Water over allegations their pollution made the waters off Exmouth beach unsafe to swim in.
+Benji is working on a number of environmental cases, including representing members of the community living near the polluted rivers Wye, Lugg, and Usk catchment area in a private and public nuisance claim against members of the Cargill UK poultry group and Dŵr Cymru Welsh Water for the environmental damage allegedly caused by their operations; and representing Jo Bateman, a wild swimmer and environmental campaigner, in her claim against South West Water over allegations their pollution made the waters off Exmouth beach unsafe to swim in.

 Benji is also assisting a group of Bangladeshi and Nepali migrant workers in their claim against two Dyson UK companies and a Dyson Malaysian company over alleged forced labour and dangerous working and living conditions at a Malaysian factory.